ojosproject/website/public/static/data/winter-2024-wrap.md

 - [Undergraduate Research Lab](https://markbaldw.in/url/) (URL Team)
   - We plan to sign up for the
     [UROP Summer Undergraduate Research Program](https://urop.uci.edu/urop-opportunities/#surp)
+- ... and probably more!

 ## Acknowledgements

+All in all, it was a very productive quarter with wins all around.
+Of course, we didn't do this alone.

 First and foremost, thank you to our interviewees who participated in our project.
 Your input helped us understand the different ways we can help patients and caregivers alike.

-And of course, from the bottom of my heart to
-[the entire team](https://ojosproject.org/#team).
+And of course, from the bottom of my heart, thank you to [the entire team](https://ojosproject.org/#team).
 Without you, none of this would have been possible.